mworks/mworks/doc/guide/running.rst

 Running the Experiment
 ----------------------

 To start the experiment, use MWClient.
 Click the start button (green circle with right-pointing triangle), which should immediately change into a stop button (red circle with white square).
-The mouse cursor will jump to the stimulus display, which should now contain three squares (red, green, and blue).
+The stimulus display should now contain three squares (red, green, and blue).
+On macOS, the mouse cursor will jump to the stimulus display.

 In this "experiment", a white circle is hidden under a random square, and the goal for the subject is to find it.
-To make a guess, move the mouse cursor over the selected square.
+To make a guess, either:

+* move the mouse cursor over the selected square (macOS), or
+* tap the selected square (iOS).

 Once a choice is made, the squares will disappear, revealing the location of the circle, and a feedback sound will play: a pleasant chime if your guess was correct, an error tone otherwise.
-After a short delay, the mouse cursor will return to its initial position, the three squares will reappear, and the selection process repeats, with the circle in a new random location.
+After a short delay, the three squares will reappear, and the selection process repeats, with the circle in a new random location.
+(On macOS, the mouse cursor will return to its initial position.)
 If you fail to make a selection within five seconds of the squares appearing, a timeout sound will play, and the next trial will begin (without revealing the circle's location).

 The experiment will run for ten trials, after which it will automatically stop.
 The stop button should turn back into a start button, and the stimulus display should once again be empty.
 To run the experiment again, click the start button.